eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ---

-## Workload Profiles

-The following section provides an overall perspective of the functionalities offered by the EUDI Wallet application.
-Performance test scenarios are closely aligned with business test cases to ensure that the application meets all critical business and operational requirements.

-By aligning the test scenarios with business cases, we validate that the application performs efficiently under expected workloads and supports all necessary business processes effectively.
+## Performance Testing Overview

+This document outlines how we test the performance of EUDI Wallet app to make sure it works efficiently and reliably in real-world use.

+It includes:

+- The main test scenarios and how we test them
+- The devices and tools we use to measure performance
+- The data and setup needed before testing
+- What needs to happen before testing starts and when testing is complete

+By using real scenarios and real devices, we check that the app is stable, and works as expected on both Android and iOS.

 ### Functional Scenarios
 1. Add a Document from List